- 103 Elliot Street

 Brattleboro Fire Department

 Founded in 1831, the Brattleboro Fire Department is focused on providing a safe environment for the people of our community.
-The department is currently made up of 21 career firefighters who staff the station 24/7 along with a call force, administrative staff, an alarm superintendent, and a fire inspector.
-Firefighters respond to all nature of emergencies in addition to fires including car accidents, hazardous materials incidents, medical emergencies, and wildland fires.
+The department is currently made up of 30 career firefighters who staff the station 24/7, administrative staff, an alarm superintendent, and a fire inspector.
+Firefighters respond to all nature of emergencies in addition to fires, including car accidents, hazardous materials incidents, medical emergencies, and wildland fires.
+The department responds to about 4,200 emergency calls a year.
 All department firefighters are certified as at least Emergency Medical Technicians.

 If you are interested in touring either of our fire stations, feel free to call or stop by at Central Station in downtown or at Station Two in West Brattleboro.